Rachael Laws

-Rachael Laws (born 5 November 1990) is an English footballer who plays as a goalkeeper, for Liverpool in the Women's Super League.
+Rachael Laws (born 5 November 1990) is an English footballer who plays as a goalkeeper for Women's Super League club Liverpool.

 Early life

 Laws was born in Newcastle upon Tyne, and studied at Gateshead College.

-Playing career

-Club
+Club career

 Laws first played for Liverpool during the 2013 FA WSL season.
 She played 9 games and helped her side win the title while battling for a place in the first team with Sarah Quantrill.
 She then signed for Sunderland on 31 December 2013 going on to make 36 appearances in the WSL.
 Following Sunderland's denial for a place in the 2018–19 FA WSL she joined Reading.
 She said in an interview with BBC Sport: "Reading is somewhere I want to personally be and thrive hopefully while I am here".
 On 8 June 2020, Reading announced that Laws had left the club after her contract had expired.
 On 7 July 2020, it was announced that Laws had joined recently relegated side Liverpool F.C.
 Women having previously been on loan to the club in 2013.

+On 25 July 2025, it was announced that Laws had signed a new contract to extend her time with Liverpool, with her saying that "Over the summer it was a no-brainer when the club said they wanted to keep me here."